Anuoluwa/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+Answer: Adaptive design focuses on the need of the user and uses a progressive enhancement technique to design the web pages.
+Adaptive web design relies on predefined screen sizes to adapt itself to resolutions across devices.
+Adaptive website design fits into different screen sizes and is user-friendly for the website visitors.
+Adaptive designs are not very convenient to create as one has to create different layouts for different screen sizes

+Responsive website design provides precise viewing experience of a website to the user, adapting to all screens across devices.
+A responsive website loads faster than an adaptive website design as there is only one master layout that has to be loaded across devices.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first implies you will design and code for a mobile device first and expand layout or features as you gain more screen space toward desktop.

+For CSS implementations mobile first usually means your general styles are pointed at the phone and you utilize min-width media queries to layer on more complexity as you grow toward desktop views.

+Desktop first implies you will design and code for a desktop device first and expand layout or features as you gain more screen space toward mobile.
+For CSS implementations desktop first utilizes max-width media queries to layer on more complexity as you grow toward mobile views.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+This is a way of setting font-sizes based on the font-size of the root HTML element.
+They also allow you to quickly scale an entire project by changing the root font-size (for example at a certain media query/screen size).
+[The REM] unit represents the font-size of the root element, When used on the font-size on this root element, it represents its initial value.”

 4. How would you describe preprocessing to someone new to CSS?
+A preprocessor is a program that takes one type of data and converts it to another type of data.
+In the case of CSS, some of the more popular preprocessor languages include LESS and SASS, both of them are processed into CSS, This helps in removing inefficiencies of CSS, by aiding code reusability, without repetitions.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+My favourite is mixins, and the challenging part is the logical and(&) on variables.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.